ChristopherRussell/MAMMUT-STARTHACK21/README.md

 Mammut IS interested in developing submissions of high quality further.
 If members of the team are happy to be contacted, please leave contact details easily accessible.

+### Mobile Application

+Download the Mobile App via your Smartphone.
+Enter: climbax.mammut.com/app into your browser to get to the relevant store.

 ### Case Pitch

 https://vimeo.com/520868355/99615258dd